 WISA is an independent incorporated association of Suppliers to the Wine Industry in Australia (Wine Industry Suppliers Australia Inc.) Since its inception in 2000, WISA supports its member companies by providing significant networking opportunities within the wine industry, recognition at their awards evening, promotional opportunities at various exhibitions around the country and a variety of seminars and workshops to assist members with their professional development.

-Annual Conference Silver Sponsor
+Closing the Loop Annual Conference - Technology Sponsor

 The Self Insurers of South Australia (SISA) is an incorporated association that represents most of South Australia’s largest private and public sector employers that are self-insured under the South Australian Return to Work Act 2014.
 Their membership represents about 36% of the State’s employment by remuneration.